Low Tech Combat takes a research and knowledge based approach to self defence.

 This is a site for self defence thinkers.

 Understanding violence will enable you to recognise it, avoid it, evade it or de-escalate it, before it gets physical.

 Physical training should come, but after (or whilst) learning about human violence.

 As Seen in Blitz Magazine

 As published in Blitz Magazine, Australasia's biggest martial arts and self defence magazine in Vol. 23 No 5, Know Your ENEMY: The true stats on street assaults.

 Hi, my name is Adam and I am from Australia.
 I started this site in 2008 because I couldn't find a site like it!

-I am more interested in self defence courses these days (my favourite so far was an ISR Matrix seminar).
-My main reason for preferring self defence courses is because I would like more exposure in dealing with the stages immediately prior to an encounter going physical and those initial moments after that.
+I then became more interested in self defence courses (my favourite was an ISR Matrix seminar).
+My main reason for preferring self defence courses was because I wanted more exposure in dealing with the stages immediately prior to an encounter going physical and those initial moments after that.